Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Introduction

 The question then comes to how do we understand the generation of intermittency in MHD turbulence.
-In incompressible-MHD, phenomenological models were developed based on the idea of \textit{scale-dependent dynamic alignment} (SDDA) \citep{boldyrev2005spectrum,podesta2009scale,chandran2015intermittency,mallet2016measures,sioulas2024scale}.
+In incompressible-MHD, phenomenological models were developed based on the idea of \textit{scale-dependent dynamic alignment} (SDDA) \citep{boldyrev2005spectrum,podesta2009scale,chandran2015intermittency,mallet2016measures}.
 In this scenario, the small-scale turbulence ``eddies'' are assumed to be anisotropic three-dimensionally.
 Let us write the eddy size along the background magnetic field $\bm{B_0}$ as $l$, the eddy size along the polarization direction of the fluctuation $\bm{\delta b}$ in the plane perpendicular to $\bm{B_0}$ as $\xi$, and the eddy size perpendicular to both $\bm{B_0}$ and $\bm{\delta b}$ as $\lambda$.
 In the perpendicular plane, it was assumed that the eddies are extended along the polarization direction, i.e. $\xi > \lambda$.
 A set of scaling relations between these lengths were derived, which were then coupled with the tearing instability theory with the assumption that the ratio $\xi / \lambda$ corresponds to the aspect ratio of the small-scale current sheets \citep{boldyrev2006spectrum,boldyrev2017magnetohydrodynamic,loureiro2017role,mallet2017disruption}.
-As the scale decreases, the aspect ratio may reach a certain critical value, after which the turbulence is dominated by the recursive collapse of current sheets, i.e. the so-called ``reconnection-mediated'' regime, associated with a steepened power spectrum \citep{dong2022reconnection}.
+These authors propose that, as the scale decreases, the aspect ratio may reach a certain critical value, after which the turbulence may be dominated by the recursive collapse of current sheets, i.e. the so-called ``reconnection-mediated'' regime, which is possibly associated with a steepened power spectrum as reported by \citet{dong2018role,dong2022reconnection}.